spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 external_dependency[sprintf("%s-binary-build", [input.push.hash])] { true }
 ```

-You can of course have more complex rules, that decide on the set of external dependencies based on e.g. the current stack's labels.
+You can have more complex rules that decide on the set of external dependencies based on data such as the current stack's labels.

 !!! warning
-    Make sure to include unique strings such as commit hashes in the dependencies names, as this is the only way to ensure that the dependency is unique for each source control event.
+    Include unique strings (such as commit hashes) in the dependencies names, as this is the only way to ensure that the dependency is unique for each source control event.

-### Marking dependencies as finished or failed
+### Mark dependencies as finished or failed

-To mark a dependency as finished, failed or skipped, you need to use the [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} command line tool.
-You can do so with following commands:
+To mark a dependency as `finished`, `failed`, or `skipped`, use the [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} command line tool with following commands:

 ```bash
 spacectl run-external-dependency mark-completed --id "<commit-sha>-binary-build" --status finished